MarcosMJD/ghcn-d/README.md

 It is advisable that joins and aggregations will be needed for such kind of analysis.

 ## Main objective
-Develop the data infrastructure including data pipeline and dashboard for users to perform advanced analytics tasks on the global historical weather data.
+Develop the data infrastructure including data pipeline and dashboard for users to perform advanced analytics tasks on the global historical weather data:
+- Select a dataset.
+- Create a pipeline for processing this dataset and putting it to a data-lake.
+- Create a pipeline for moving the data from the lake to a data warehouse.
+- Transform the data in the data warehouse: prepare it for the dashboard.
+- Create a dashboard.

 ## Dataset description